AstaJoks/space-quiz/README.md

 ## Acknowledgments

-- My Mentor for continious helpful feedback.
+- Big thank you for my Mentor for continious helpful feedback.
-- I would like to thank the Code Institute tutor team for their assistance with troubleshooting and debugging some project issues.
-- I would like to thank my husband, for believing in me, and for the moral support; it kept me going during periods of self-doubt.
+- I would like to thank my husband, for believing in me, and for the moral support.
+It kept me going during periods of self-doubt.

 [🔼 Back to top](#contents)